The service delivers a combined health visiting and school nursing service for 0-19 year olds.

 |183, H11, H12, H13||Chiltern Railways, Overground||Metropolitan line|

 Our Harrow Health Visiting service runs from 9 am to 5pm, Monday to Friday.

-You can see the schedule below, or you can also contact your health visitor or local clinic.
+You can see the schedule on this list of clinics, or you can also contact your health visitor or local clinic.

 Open our information leaflet for contact details.